Updated: Oct 10

 If you'd like to speak to one of our trauma-informed psychologists about therapy for any areas of difficulty outlined above please contact us here.
 You do not need a diagnosis to approach us.
 We work with the areas of difficulty, not the diagnosis.

-Alternatively, you may be appropriate for Dr Claire Plumbly's Untroubled Programme for women.
+Alternatively, you may find Dr Claire Plumbly's Untroubled Lite course a good starting point if one-to-one therapy feels too intense a starting point.
 This is a trauma-informed programme designed to teach you practical calming tools to feel less anxious, cope with overwhelm and boost self-esteem.
 This is suitable for women who appear to be holding it together on the outside, but underneath feel like an imposter or lost.

 If you struggle with these issues and they are severely impacting on your quality of life or causing suicidal or self-harm urges then please visit your GP or local A&E and ask to speak to their psychiatric liaison team.